Cybersecurity

 Scenario #2: Required Security Controls

-We’ve seen an increased use of online scanning tools to qualify cyber insurance buyers.
-Many cybersecurity insurers now require a report from BitSight, Vanta, or SecurityScorecard (to name a few in this crowded space) before they will issue insurance.
-Even if your insurer does not require a report from one of these platforms, you could opt into performing a 3rd party controls assessment of your infrastructure.
+Even if your insurer does not require a report from one of these platforms, you could opt to perform a 3rd party controls assessment of your infrastructure.
 These risk assessment tools have the benefit of giving you a tailored report about your business’ weaknesses, often with recommendations about how to address them.
-These can give you a prescriptive path to get your controls up to an acceptable level.

-Net Friends also provides services and consultations to our NetVisor customers on a regular basis to ensure they have the security controls in place to protect them from cyber attacks, as well as help them readily secure cybersecurity insurance.
+Net Friends also provides services and consultations to our clients on a regular basis to ensure they have the security controls in place to protect them from cyber attacks.
+Additionally, we have recently added vCISO services if you are looking for more in depth support.

 Scenario #3: High Volume of Sensitive Information

-Third, if you do find that you need to maintain a lot of PII data, look to see if you can increase your security controls to add more layers of protection around your data.
+Third, if you do find that you need to maintain a lot of PII data, determine if you can increase your security controls to add more layers of protection around your data.
 Be prepared to make a case to a future insurance provider about all the safeguards that mitigate your risks of data loss.
 Net Friends can help you improve your security posture and critically examine your existing security controls so we can identify more effective ways to protect your business.

 Scenario #4: Coverage Limits